top of page

 Defending Our Democracy

 Essex County voters can have absolute confidence that our elections are secure from external tampering and that the results of our elections reflect the choices they make at the polls.
 As president of the Essex County Board of Commissioners in 2019-- one year prior to the most critical election in our nation’s history-- Commissioner Gill worked with community leaders, organizations, activists and his colleagues in Essex County government to implement voting machines that utilized paper ballots – and provided a voter verified paper audit trail (VVPAT) – at every polling location in the county.

-With the oldest county park system in the nation, Essex is home to 6,000 acres of parkland, reservations, and recreational facilities.
-I’ve worked with the Department of Parks and Recreation to address some of the concerns of park conservancy groups across the fifth district so that facilities and grounds are properly maintained.
+Essex County is home to the oldest county park system in the nation, with 6,000 acres of parkland, reservations, and recreational facilities.
+Commissioner Gill introduced legislation that banned smoking in county parks, introduced Essex County's Idle-Free policy to keep our air clean and healthy, and works with the Department of Parks & Recreation and park conservancy groups across the county to ensure that our outdoor spaces and recreational facilities are properly maintained.

 He was an early and leading proponent of the Essex- Hudson Greenway, the single largest conservation project in New Jersey history, which will transform an abandon rail line spanning eight communities from Montclair to Jersey City into New Jersey’s newest state park, providing bike trails, walking paths and outdoor recreation for one of New Jersey’s most densely populated and developed areas.